khiz-k/pseudo-clones/README.md

 # Pseudo Clones (1-2 Day Builds Each)

-### My clones for some of the biggest companies in the world.
-Might update them in my free time and work towards completion
+### My clones for some of the biggest companies in the world, might update them in my free time and work towards completion

 #### Hosted and facilatated by netlify, heroku, firebase, mongodb, aws and SQL/NoSQL.